openarsenalspecs/Civic-Tech/README.md

 # Open Arsenal Civic Tech Specifications

+These specifications form a comprehensive portfolio of open-source technology frameworks created to accelerate the development of secure, transparent, and interoperable software across virtually every major industry.
+Covering artificial intelligence, civic infrastructure, healthcare, finance, cybersecurity, environmental intelligence, enterprise systems, scientific research, and digital governance, each specification is designed with modular architecture, privacy-first principles, and self-hosted deployment in mind.
+While every project can operate independently, they are also designed to work together as part of a larger ecosystem that reduces vendor lock-in and encourages long-term innovation through open standards.

+Organizations are welcome to implement these specifications under their respective open-source licenses, fostering collaboration and community-driven development.
+For businesses seeking attribution-free commercial deployment, a **Specification Branding License** is available through negotiation.
+Licensing fees are determined based on the size, scope, and intended use of the deployment, providing a flexible pathway for enterprises that require branded or white-label implementations while supporting the continued expansion of the Open Arsenal specification library.

+## Civic Tech Specs:

 - **Civic Technology - Open Arsenal**
   [https://roxanneardary.com/civic-tech/](https://roxanneardary.com/civic-tech/)
   Open source civic technology projects created by Roxanne Ardary focused on transparent, collaborative, and reusable infrastructure for government, emergencies, public data, and civic accountability.